CLARIAH/clariah-plus/docs/requirements/software-requirements.md

 1. Swagger, WADL, and CLAM are *SUGGESTED* as possible interface description languages.
 2. The endpoint *SHOULD NOT* be hindered by any authentication barriers.

-### 16. Services *SHOULD* expose a public endpoint providing high-level codemeta metadata
+### 16. Services *SHOULD* expose a public endpoint providing high-level CodeMeta metadata

 This is the corollary of point 9 for software.
 The codemeta metadata for the service as a whole must be available at a public endpoint returning a codemeta JSON-LD file.
 Note that this is not does describe the API (unlike point 14).
 This